trevorsaudi/Mshikaki/README.md

 ## Overview
-**Mshikaki** is a shellcode injection tool designed to bypass AMSI (Antimalware Scan Interface).
-It leverages the `QueueUserAPC()` injection technique and offers support for XOR encryption, making it a powerful tool for security researchers and penetration testers.
+**Mshikaki** is a shellcode injection tool designed to showcase a stealthy process injection technique.
+It leverages the `QueueUserAPC()` injection technique and offers support for XOR encryption

 ## Table of Contents
 - [Features](#features)